 We’re almost there, but the next step can be challenging - grab a buddy to help.
 Water heaters, even without water, are incredibly heavy, sometimes well over 100 pounds depending on the size and brand.
-You and your partner will need to remove the tank from your water closet.
+You and your partner will need to remove the tank from your water closet or platform.
 The most important part of this step is to take it slow and easy.
 If your closet has a door on it, it helps to remove the door.
-The easiest way to move it is to carefully tilt it on its side and roll it.
+The easiest way to move the tank is to carefully tilt it on its side and roll it.
 There may be some residual water leaking out of the tank, so having towels available for cleanup is a great idea.
 If possible, take the water heater directly to the vehicle you plan to transport it with, so you only move it once.

 So now that your water heater is removed and loaded up, where do you take it?
-You have two main choices.
+You have two choices.

 The first option is to recycle your water heater.
 Many local recycling centers or scrap metal collectors accept water heater tanks.
 They can scrap them for valuable metals like steel, copper and brass and reuse the materials.
 Some recycling centers will even pick your water heater up from your house, so before you make the trip out there give them a call and check.

 If recycling the tank is not doable, your second option is to dispose of your water heater at a landfill.
-Your city may offer a bulk collection service or community clean up, where they come by and pickup large or heavy items that don’t fit in a trash bin.
+Your city may offer a bulk collection service or community clean up, where they come by and pick up large or heavy items that don’t fit in a trash bin.
 Before you take it to the curb, call your city and make sure they can pick up old water heaters and find out which day to set it out.
 If your city is unable to pick it up, or you live outside of city limits, you can load it up and take it directly to the landfill to dispose of it for a fee.

 Now that your old tank is uninstalled and off your property, it’s time to install the new one and enjoy a working hot water heater!
 If you have any additional questions about disposing of a water heater, please consult an electrician or plumber and they can give you resources specific to your area.